Intel CEO plays down concerns about tech spending

 | SANTA CLARA, California

-SANTA CLARA, California Intel Corp Chief Executive Paul Otellini said that he was not seeing unexpected weakness in enterprise technology spending that Cisco Systems Inc CEO John Chambers cited when he forecast quarterly earnings below estimates.
+SANTA CLARA, California Intel Corp Chief Executive Paul Otellini said he is not seeing unexpected weakness in enterprise technology spending that Cisco CEO John Chambers cited when he forecast quarterly earnings below estimates.

-Shares of Cisco, which relies on government and corporate spending on Internet gear, dropped more than 10 percent on Thursday, a day after the company released its financial results.
+Shares of Cisco Systems Inc (CSCO.O), which relies on government and corporate spending on Internet gear, dropped more than 10 percent on Thursday following its earnings report a day earlier.

 "I think John's comments were focused on Europe in particular.
 We haven't seen any change in Europe demand on the enterprise side," Otellini said.

-Much of the presentations by Otellini and other Intel executives showcased the chipmaker's long-awaited push into smartphones as well as ultra-thin laptops.
+Much of the presentations by Otellini and other Intel executives showcased the chipmaker's long-awaited push into smartphones and ultrathin laptops.
 Intel offered little new hope to investors concerned about languid PC sales.

 Otellini also forecast that Intel, with its deep pockets, would survive as one of a handful of leading-edge chip manufacturers as the sector moves toward larger and costlier factories.